withastro/astro/packages/integrations/svelte/README.md

 };
 ```

 Will override the default `preprocess` option.
-You can read the [`vitePreprocess` docs](https://github.com/sveltejs/vite-plugin-svelte/blob/HEAD/docs/preprocess.md) for more information of how it works.
+You can read the [`vitePreprocess()` docs](https://github.com/sveltejs/vite-plugin-svelte/blob/HEAD/docs/preprocess.md) for more information on how it works.

 ## Intellisense for TypeScript